 How to use the T-Casual on the bus network:

 [Remember the T-Casual is a unipersonal ticket.
 So, if you have no rides left on your T-Casual you will NOT be able to borrow a ride from someone else's ticket — (as you could with the T-10 ticket ) — you will be obliged to buy a single/senzill/one-way ticket for 2,40€.

 Here’s a photo of a ticket machine on a bus:

-How to use the T-10 on a tram:
+How to use the T-Casual on a tram:

 Transfers and duration of travel:

-You need to know that you can use the T-10 to switch between various modes of transport on your route for up to 1 hour and 15 minutes and it counts as a single journey/ride.
+You can use your T-Casual to switch between three modes of transport on your route for up to 1 hour and 15 minutes in Zone 1 and it counts as a single journey/ride.

-For example, you could take a barrio bus (local public mini-bus) to connect with a regular bus to connect with the metro to then connect with a tram, i.e bus—metro—tram.
+For example, you could take a barrio bus (local public mini-bus) to connect with a regular bus to connect with the metro, or take a tram which connects with a local train which connects with a funicular.
 If you do all that in one hour and fifteen minutes from the start of your journey it only debits your ticket by one journey.
-However, note that once you leave the metro system you will have to use another journey when re-entering the metro.
+However, note that once you leave the metro system you will have to use another ride when re-entering the metro.

 IMPORTANT: Keep your ticket flat.
 If the ticket gets bent or torn then it will likely not work.
 You can take your damaged ticket to a TMB Customer Services office (in Diagonal, La Sagrera and Universitat metro stations) and they will issue you with another ticket.
 You could also ask at an office in a metro station if you’re patient and polite the staff can, although they are not obliged to, issue you with a new ticket credited with the correct number of journeys.